 Once again, I hope you had a fantastic holiday period and are looking forward to some new quant finance adventures in 2015!

-As always, please send me an email to firstname.lastname@example.org if you have any quant-related questions, and I will try to get back to you as soon as I can.
+As always, please send us an email to firstname.lastname@example.org if you have any quant-related questions, and we will try to get back to you as soon as we can.